 Registering with Google to send AMP Emails in Production Mode

-- Follow this guide to prepare your store and send a test AMP email with the Magento 2 AMP Email extension.
+- Follow the Testing AMP Emails using Gmail Development Mode article to prepare your store and send a test AMP email with the Magento 2 AMP Email extension.

 - Make sure that your SPF/DKIM/DMARC/From:/Return-Path: headers are configured correctly as described in Google Requirements.
 You can find out this by opening any of your test AMP Emails in Gmail, then click on “3 dots” > Show Original: